ERADICATE EXTREME POVERTY & HUNGER

 - The target of reducing extreme poverty rates by half was met five years ahead of the 2015 deadline.

 - The global poverty rate at $1.25 a day fell in 2010 to less than half the 1990 rate.
-However, projections indicate that in 2015 almost one billion people will still be living on less than $1.25 per day.
+700 million fewer people lived in conditions of extreme poverty in 2010 than in 1990.
+However, at the global level 1.2 billion people are still living in extreme poverty.

 Achieve full and productive employment and decent work for all, including women and young people